Instruction Anchor: Dissecting the Mechanistic Dynamics of Modality Arbitration: Abstract

 \section{Abstract}

-Modality following serves as the capacity of multimodal large language models (MLLMs) to selectively utilize multimodal contexts based on user instructions.
-It is fundamental to ensuring safety and reliability in real-world deployments.
-However, the underlying mechanisms governing this decision-making process remain poorly understood.
-In this paper, we investigate its working mechanism through an information flow lens.
-Our findings reveal that instruction tokens function as structural anchors for modality arbitration: Shallow attention layers perform non-selective information transfer, routing multimodal cues to these anchors as a latent buffer; Modality competition is resolved within deep attention layers guided by the instruction intent, while MLP layers exhibit semantic inertia, acting as an adversarial force.
-Furthermore, we identify a sparse set of specialized attention heads that drive this arbitration.
-Causal interventions demonstrate that manipulating a mere $5\%$ of these critical heads can decrease the modality-following ratio by $60\%$ through blocking, or increase it by $60\%$ through targeted amplification of failed samples.
-Our work provides a substantial step toward model transparency and offers a principled framework for the orchestration of multimodal information in MLLMs.
+Modality following is the ability to selectively leverage multimodal contexts based on user instructions.
+It is fundamental to the safety and reliability of multimodal large language models (MLLMs) in real-world deployments.
+However, the internal mechanisms governing this decision-making process remain largely under-explored.
+In this work, we investigate the mechanism underlying modality following through an information flow perspective.
+Our findings reveal that instruction tokens serve as structural anchor for modality arbitration: Shallow attention layers perform undifferentiated information transfer, aggregating multimodal cues to instruction tokens as a latent buffer; in contrast, deep attention layers selectively strengthen the instruction-compliant subspace and resolve modality arbitration according to the instruction-specified intent, with a sparse subset of attention heads driving this process.
+Targeted attention-head interventions further validate the functional specificity of these heads: blocking only $5\%$ of the identified heads substantially degrades modality following while preserving general visual and language capabilities, whereas targeted amplification can restore failed modality-following samples by up to approximately $60\%$.
+Together, this work provides a mechanistic account of modality following and informs future efforts to improve how MLLMs integrate and utilize multimodal evidence under user instructions. \footnote{All data and code will be released upon acceptance.}